dragandim/dragandim.github.io/_posts/2019-03-09-faa-tiden-tilbage.md

 title: Få tiden tilbage
 layout: project
 post-image: "/assets/images/faa-tiden-tilbage-overview.png"
-description: A sample post to show how the content will look and how will different headlines, quotes and codes will be represented.
+description: Få tiden tilllbage project
 tags:
 - project
 categories:
 - project
 ---

-# “Få tiden tilbage”
+It was the one of the more interesting projects that took almost 6 month to complete.
+The client was a public transpaoration copmany (DSB) and the concept was focusing on bringing back value to the passangeres who experince dealays, due to the maintenance work done on the railways.
+The first release of the application was dealing with the journeys, where a passenger was to able to check in on the begining of the journey, and checkout on the destination, earning a certain amount of minutes.
+Every journey route had a defined award, and every journey was adding to the total of the time saved.

-It was the one of the most interesting project I have done up to date.
-The customer was the public transportation company DSB who had a challenge when having maintenance work done on the railways.
+The second release of the application was dealing with the in-app ticket purchase based on the time (points) saved.

-The idea was to give value back to the passengers who were affected by delays.
-We created a mobile application which allowed passengers to check in and out at predefined set of stations.
-Every route would give a certain amount of time (minutes) saved on users account.
-Accumulated time could then be used to purchase in app tickets.
-Tickets could then be scanned in trains by ticket controllers.
+You can read more about this project for which Norlid won the Danish Digital Award in the category ["Digital Activation"](https://danishdigitalaward.dk/projekt/faa-tiden-tilbage-3/)

-With this project Norlid won the Danish Digital Award in the category “Digital Activation” (https://danishdigitalaward.dk/projekt/faa-tiden-tilbage-3/)  (DSB)
+(DSB)